 Zero in on the Target Market

-The next step in creating an effective marketing strategy is to zero in on your target market by using market segmentation.
+Now you're ready to zero in on your target market by using target market segmentation.

-First of all, is your product international or national in scope?
-Or is it more likely that you will sell it primarily in your own region or community?
+First of all, is your product or service international or national in scope?
+Or is it more likely that you will sell it primarily in your region or community?

 Let's say that your primary market is local or regional and that you live in a community with a population of 25,000 people.
 The first thing you'll need to do is research the demographics of your community, and divide it into market segments: